ParkerTenBroeck/embed_java/README.md

 ### owned

 `owned` memory starts at `0x80000000` to `0xFFFFFFFF`.
-The size can be specified when creating a new thread
+The size can be specified when creating a new thread and resized during runtime.

 `owned` memory is thread local it can contain any data but is setup to only be used for stack data by default.
 NOTE: program data cannot be sotred here no execution is allowed from owned memory.

 By default the stack owns the entierty of `owned` memory.

+internally `owned` memory is mapped so that the vm address `0xFFFFFFFF` to memory array index `0x00000000` and `0xFFFFFFFA` to memory array index `0x00000001`. while the addresses are reversed the first 2 bits are preserved to keep the correct endian ordering.

 ## Multithreading